weltond/AutomationWithCANalyzer/README.md

 1. **test.cfg**
 CANalyzer configuration used for communication with Python and calling CAPL function from Python.
 2. **call_capl_function.can**
 It's a CAPL script that is designed for automation test cases and it can be called from Python.
-A CAN Database is not included due to privacy.
+3. **python.dbc**
+A simple CAN Database.
+Only contains one message and one signal.

 ## Arduino
 1. **FullBoard-TimerOne.ino**
-Arduino code designed for PCB board which is not included due to privacy.
+Arduino code designed for a PCB board.
 2. **Board API.docx**
 Board APIs that can be called from external applications.
 3. **FullBoardDriver.exe**